open-contracting/deploy/docs/maintain/databases.rst

 Mitigate downtime
 ~~~~~~~~~~~~~~~~~

-#. :ref:`Enable public access<postgres-public-access>` to the PostgreSQL service on the main server, by modifying its Pillar file:
+#. :ref:`Enable public access<pg-public-access>` to the PostgreSQL service on the main server, by modifying its Pillar file:

    .. code-block:: yaml